xarey0629/xarey0629/README.md

 ### Hi there 👋
-🔭I'm currently a master's degree student at National Taiwan University.
-Developing and drilling in computer science is the goal I am pursuing.
+# 🔭I'm currently a master's degree student at National Taiwan University.
+# 🌱Developing and drilling in computer science is the goal I am pursuing.

 <!--
 **xarey0629/xarey0629** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.